Now proceed to adding documents that record money incomes and expenses. The first document you will add is Income.

 Figure 5-2.
 Creating Income document

 Each document has two default attributes, Number and Date, they indicate the sequential number of the document and the date when it was created.
 However, in addition to these attributes, it is usually required to have other information regarding specific business activity in the document.
-For example, in this master class users would like to see what was the reason of money receipt, as well as its account and category.
+For example, in this master class users would like to see what was the reason for the money receipt, as well as its account and category.

 - Account of the CatalogRef.Accounts type.